voxel51/fiftyone/docs/source/brain.rst

 Besides this, a view with all leaks is returned.
 Visualization of this view can give you an insight into the source of the leaks in your dataset.

-**What to expect**: Leakyness find leaks by embedding samples with a powerful model and finding very close samples in different splits in this space.
+**What to expect**: Leakiness find leaks by embedding samples with a powerful model and finding very close samples in different splits in this space.
 Large, powerful models that were *not* trained on a dataset can provide insight into visiual and semantic similarity between images, without creating further leaks